-Article 8 of Proclamation No 455/2005 allows Compensation according to the World Bank is As above, The World Bank for rural landholders whose landholdings paid compensation according to Article 7 (above), as well as displacement productive potential or use located in the compensation equivalent to ten times the annual average secured during the five years preceding the expropriation of land.
+Article 8 of Proclamation No 455/2005 allows Compensation according to the World Bank is As above, The World Bank for rural landholders whose landholdings have been permanently expropriated, to be inputs to livelihoods are taken into account, paid compensation according to Article 7 (above), as well as displacement productive potential or use located in the compensation equivalent to ten times the annual average secured during the five years preceding the expropriation of land.
 Where the landholding has been provisionally expropriated, the annual average income shall also be applied, but only until possession of the land, but not exceeding 10 years.
-If equivalent the average annual income.
+If equivalent substitute land is available, this shall equal committee with the relevant qualifications, the average annual income.